sbitio/puppet-webapp/README.md

 Wrapper to create resources that compound webapps.

-It defines exported resources that are realized by the nodes in an infrastructure.
+Resources can be declared as local resources or exported ones.

-Exported resources are tagged with node's FQDN and realized upon the presence of the classes that implements the resources.
+Exported resources are tagged with node's FQDN and realized in those nodes upon the presence of the classes that implements the resources.

 ## Dependencies

-This module does not have any hard dependency (but stdlib) because it works across the infrastructure.
+This module does not have any hard dependency (but stdlib) so it can work infrastructure-wide.

-It will realize resources in the nodes matching tagged FQDNs that include the relates classes / resource types.

 These are the modules Webapp works with: